-With Contentful, your content model is not permanent.
-It may need to change over time due to agile iteration, honest mistakes or changing business needs.
-A content type as an abstracted blueprint for a product web page.
-Our easy-to-learn migration tooling allows you to refine or overhaul it as needed.
+With Contentful, the content model is not set.
+It may need to change over time due to agile iteration, honest mistakes, or changing business needs.
+Our powerful, easy-to-learn migration tooling allows you to refine or overhaul it as needed.

 Content models require modification for any number of reasons.
-Maybe you need to move some fields into their own content type so that content can be reused and data entry time diminished, such as in this deep dive video.
+Maybe you need to move some fields into their own content type so that content can be reused and data entry time diminished, such as in this video.